datakaveri/forest-stack-developer-docs/docs/platform_capabilities/models.md

 ## Model Upload

 ### Step 1: Click on ‘Start adding Model’ and then, set up your Model.
-1. **Model Title**: Enter a concise, descriptive name that clearly reflects the model's function (e.g., "Telugu Grievance Classification Model")
+1. **Model Title**: Enter a concise, descriptive name that clearly reflects the model's function (e.g., "Forest Density Metrics")
 2. **Model Permission**:
    - **Open**: The model is publicly accessible—any user can download or invoke it immediately without approval.
    - **Restricted**: Access requires approval from the publisher of that particular Model.